markramach/spring-boot-prototype-docker/README.md

 	[INFO] Final Memory: 22M/238M
 	[INFO] ------------------------------------------------------------------------

-If you run the `docker images` command you should see that your image has been created on your local system.
+If you run the `docker images` command, you should see that your image has been created on your local system.

 	Marks-MacBook-Pro:spring-boot-prototype-docker mramach$ docker images
 	REPOSITORY                                                  TAG                 IMAGE ID            CREATED              VIRTUAL SIZE markramach/spring-boot-prototype-docker                     latest              350c05d529c3        About a minute ago   830.4 MB

-### Tag The Image
+### Tag the Image

 Now that the image has been created, we should tag the image to indicate the version of the Spring Boot artifact that it contains.
-The prototype project has been configured to use the project version then tagging.
+The prototype project has been configured to use the project version when tagging.
 To create the tag run the following command:

 	mvn docker:tag